Michijs Logo

 <div>2</div>

-Is a proxy that allows you to avoid using dom diff algorithms to render lists.
+It is a component that avoids using dom diff algorithms to render dynamic lists.
 This allows it to have a performance close to vanilla js.
-An operation on the data implies an operation on the associated elements.
+Operations on the array trigger corresponding changes in the DOM elements, making it ideal for dynamic lists.

 <arrayTest.List